sonali-godase/my-practices/README.md

 # my-practices
-this is my practices repository
+this is my practices repository.
+Author sonali godase.